TheKoola/eosstracker/doc/EOSS-Install-dump1090.md

 Tail number: N461SG, Hex ICAO Address: A59EE9
 ```
 As an example, to filter and watch a flight for our balloon (N991SS),
-enter the command:
+enter the command (note the ICAO address):

-`nc 127.0.0.1 30003 | egrep -i "N991SS"`
+`nc 127.0.0.1 30003 | egrep -i "ADD7FB"`

 To observe the tail number, click on the logo for that flight and note
 the number in red or green to the right of the commercial flight number.
 This
-is the tail number we will use to filter multiple flights.
+is the ICAO address we will use to filter multiple flights.

 For example, to follow A12861 and A3CCBD enter: